Important Payment Information

 Please login to WebAdvisor to view your awards and FA SAP statuses.

-Click below to view scheduled financial aid payment dates.
+Click below to view scheduled financial aid refund and census dates.
 Table 1 lists regular payments to students who are enrolled in standard semester-based programs.
 Non-standard and clock hour programs payment dates are dependent upon program specific criteria and may not be the same as standard semester-based programs.